Forensic Science, B.S.

 SLU's forensic science major follows the guidelines for accreditation standards of the Forensic Science Education Programs Accreditation Commission (FEPAC).

-The Criminalistics concentration is a science-focused concentration for those students interested in working in a crime laboratory, medical school or scientific research across a broad spectrum of industries.
-Students in this concentration also can work in fields such as crime scene investigation and death investigation.
+The criminalistics concentration is a science-focused concentration for those students interested in working in a crime laboratory, in fields such as DNA analysis, drug chemistry, trace evidence and toxicology.
+Students in this concentration also can work in fields such as crime scene investigation, fingerprints, firearms and death investigation.

 Fieldwork and Research Opportunities